Undistraction/gatsby/CONTRIBUTING.md

 * ensure you have the latest version of yarn installed (>= 1.0.2) https://yarnpkg.com/en/docs/install
 * Install dependencies using `yarn run bootstrap` in the root of the repo.

+Gatsby uses a Lerna monorepo that contains all its packages, so using a git as the source for package you are working on in another project will not work.
+Instead, the repo must be built locally and copied over to the project that is using it. `gatsby-dev-cli` makes this process painless.

 The usual contributing steps are:

 * Fork the [official repository](https://github.com/gatsbyjs/gatsby).